Valentine’s Day Series: First Date Tips

 Making a good impression on a first date can be stressful for anyone, but for those with executive function or communication challenges, it can feel like an especially daunting task.
 Executive function refers to a set of cognitive skills that help us with tasks such as planning, organizing, and problem-solving.
 If you struggle with executive functioning skills, you may feel overwhelmed by the thought of navigating the social dynamics of a first date.

-Making a good impression on a first date is possible, even if you have executive function or communication challenges.
+Making a good impression on a first date is possible and it’s important to feel authentic.
 Here are some tips to help you be your best self in one of the most challenging settings…a first date.

 Plan ahead: Set some time aside to think about what you want to wear, what you want to talk about, and where you want to go.
-Having a plan in place can help you feel more confident and relaxed during the date.
+Go one step further and visualize yourself doing this in a way that feels good, imagine how you want this to go, try to quiet the nerves and negativity that might try to sneak in.

 Be mindful of your body language: Nonverbal cues like eye contact, posture, and gestures can speak volumes about how confident and engaged you are in the conversation.
-Make sure to sit up straight, look your date in the eyes, and use gestures to emphasize your points.
+Think about your where your body is and what you might be communicating with your posture, gestures, and movement.

 Practice active listening: Pay close attention to what your date is saying and show that you're interested by nodding, asking questions, and making comments.
 This will not only help you make a good impression, but it will also help you build a stronger connection with your date.